mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Patient Merge inside Partition: Users can merge patients together inside of the partition that they are working in, such as MR or other partition that they are set to.
 * Patient Merge outside Partition: Users can merge patients together over multiple partitions, but not inside the partition they are in (unless above option is marked).
 This is crucial for some clients who have patients from multiple billing systems.
 * Patient Merge All MR#'s: Users can merge patients anywhere in the {{% system-name %}} system.
+* Merge Patient Documents and MRNs: Is set as No by default and should remain as No.  It will move the documents and MRNs off the 'from' chart and then that chart becomes a No Part MR and everything else, appointments, encounters, observations, etc remains on it.
+It was introduced for NMC admin portals long ago and should not be used in the {{% system-name %}} system.
+When set to No, within the Merge Options radio button selector, this is a 4th option that will not be displayed for users to accidentally select.
 * Delete Patient From Doc Queue: Allows role to delete a patient from the Document Queue tab in {{% system-name %}} .
 * Patient Merge Match Rating Sync: Allows users to update the patient matches (ratings) through the doc.queue
 * Delete Patient MRNs: Allows users to delete MR#'s associated with a patient's medical record.